Cap-repository-hub/autoclock-validator/README.md

 ## Autoclock Validator
 * A fast and straightforward way to spin up a Solana validator running the Jito client.
-* The Autoclock Validator Ansible script has been designed and tested on c3.large [Latitude](https://www.latitude.sh/pricing) servers running Ubuntu thus far.
-Other OS and machine/disk configurations are untested yet, but feel free to fork or submit PRs to support additional infra.
-* C3.large machines have 2 disks.
-One of these is mounted to / and the second one needs to be supplied in the defaults.
+* The Autoclock Validator Ansible script

 ### Follow these steps: